 Efficient transport of coagulation FV and FVIII along the secretory pathway requires the integrity of the heavily-glycosylated FV and FVIII B-domains, as well as a functional LMAN1 protein.5,10 MCFD2 is a small soluble protein of 16 kDa (146 residues) that bears a signal sequence that mediates translocation into the ER; it contains two C-terminal EF-hand motifs that may bind Ca2+ ions.
 MCFD2 forms a Ca2+-dependent 1:1 stoichiometric complex with LMAN1, with the complex serving as a cargo receptor for coagulation FV and FVIII during efficient ER-to-Golgi transport of these factors during secretion.4

-Congenital F5F8D is estimated to be extremely rare (1:1,000,000) in the general population.13 However, this disorder was reported to be particularly prevalent among Middle Eastern Jewish and non-Jewish Iranians, where the incidence was estimated to reach approximately 1:1,00,000,14 probably due, at least in part, to the high incidence of consanguinity.
-Other cases were also reported from different countries of the world: Europe, Asia, Africa, and America.15
+Congenital F5F8D is estimated to be extremely rare (1:1,000,000) in the general population.14 However, this disorder was reported to be particularly prevalent in some Middle Eastern areas,15 probably due to, at least in part, to the high incidence of consanguinity.
+Other cases were also reported from continents across the world: Europe, Asia, Africa, and the Americas.16

-The last WFH 2010 global survey and the European Network of Rare Bleeding Disorders (EN-RBD) project seem to indicate that the worldwide prevalence of F5F8D patients is about 3% of the total number of patients affected by rare coagulation disorders (www.rbdd.eu ).
-This figure suggests that F5F8D is one of the rarest coagulation disorders.
-Nonetheless, F5F8D may be significantly underdiagnosed because of the often mild bleeding symptoms associated with this condition.
+The World Federation of Hemophilia (WFH) global survey and the European Network of Rare Bleeding Disorders (EN-RBD) project indicate that the worldwide prevalence of F5F8D patients is about 2-3% (5-6% in the above-mentioned Middle Eastern areas) of the total number of patients affected by rare coagulation disorders (http://www1.wfh.org/publications/files/pdf-1690.pdf and www.rbdd.eu, accessed September 2018).
+This figure suggests that F5F8D is one of the rarest of coagulation disorders.
+Nonetheless, F5F8D may be significantly underdiagnosed because of the often-mild bleeding symptoms associated with this condition.